Notes, 2025 Charles Henry Notes, 2025 Charles Henry

 Compression and Separation

 Lens selection is a creative choice made before stepping outside.
-A 50mm is how a photographer sees; a 35mm is how one thinks, and a 135mm is how one sees and things while driving.
+A 50mm is how a photographer sees; a 35mm is how one thinks, and a 135mm is how one sees and thinks while driving.

 Read More